December 20, 2022 • 8min read

 javanese wedding guideline - photo by Ditta Alfianto

-If we have to choose 3 words that describe a traditional Javanese wedding ceremony, they would be – traditional, beautiful and fragrant.
-A traditional Javanese wedding consists of several processions, and every step works towards creating a new bond between two families.
+If we have to choose 3 words that describe a traditional Javanese wedding ceremony, they would be – traditional, beautiful, and fragrant.
+A traditional Javanese wedding consists of several processions and every step works towards creating a new bond between two families.

-The Javanese couples and their families prepare the special ceremonies carefully as it entails many details and steps, no matter which tradition they’ve chosen.
+The Javanese couples and their families prepare the special ceremonies carefully as it entail many details and steps, no matter which tradition they’ve chosen.
 They usually form a small wedding committee consisting of close relatives and friends of both families.
 The size depends on how big the celebration will be and how many guests will be invited.

 In a Javanese society, a wedding ceremony is the most important event and reflects the social status of the families.
 This is why families sometimes borrow funds to make grand celebrations for their children’s weddings.